 In short, SNS funded networks are beneficial in a Nordic context and include researchers from at least three Nordic countries.
 Networks have an even gender distribution and are co-financed.
 We fund the following:

 The aim is to promote Nordic synergies within forest research and to establish closer collaboration between forest research communities in the Nordic countries.
-The network should involve participants from at least six countries.
-The expected outputs can include for example; arranging workshops, seminars, scientific meetings or open conferences.
-Networks could also produce peer-reviewed scientific papers, design policy recommendations based on research findings, write large-scale research funding applications, and create or maintain databases or websites.
+The network should involve participants from at least five countries.
+The expected outputs can include for example; arranging workshops, scientific meetings or open conferences.
+Networks could also design policy recommendations based on research findings, write large-scale research funding applications, produce peer-reviewed scientific papers, and create or maintain databases or websites.
 More info can be found here.

 The networks run for two years.
 The aim is to promote cross-sectorial networking between researchers and stakeholders in areas related to agriculture and forestry in the Nordic countries.
 The networks meet to tackle joint challenges, knowledge gaps and opportunities emerging from a transition towards a sustainable bioeconomy.
 Read more abut NKJ-SNS Networks here.